13 Foods That Fight Inflammation

 Vitamin E may be key in protecting the body against pro-inflammatory molecules called cytokines.
-One of the best sources of this vitamin is dark green veggies, such as spinach, Swiss chard, kale and broccoli.
-Dark greens and cruciferous vegetables also have higher concentrations of certain nutrients—like calcium, iron and disease-fighting flavonoids—than veggies with lighter-colored leaves.
+One of the best sources of this vitamin are dark green veggies, such as spinach, Swiss chard, kale, and broccoli.
+Dark greens and cruciferous vegetables also have higher concentrations of certain nutrients—like calcium, iron, and disease-fighting flavonoids—than veggies with lighter-colored leaves.

-Avoid heavily-processed soy whenever possible, which may not include the same benefits and is usually paired with additives and preservatives.
+Look for USDA certified organic soy foods, and avoid heavily-processed soy whenever possible—which may not include the same benefits and is usually paired with additives and preservatives.
 Instead, aim to get more soy milk, tofu, and edamame (boiled soybeans) into your regular diet.

 Tomatoes, another nightshade veggie, may also help reduce inflammation in some people.
 (Of course, Dr. Zashin’s advice about what works for you, individually, applies here, as well.)